TheChuan1503/SMM-GE/README.en.md

 Using Godot's imitation of Super Mario Maker

+This project utilized resources from projects including `SMM: WE`

 ### Disclaimer
 - This is a fan-made game.
 - It is not licensed by Nintendo.